 Access Control in ScyllaDB

 There are two aspects of access control in ScyllaDB: controlling client connections to a ScyllaDB node (authentication), and controlling which operations a client can execute (authorization).

 By default, no access control is enabled on ScyllaDB clusters.
 This means that a client can connect to any node unrestricted, and that the client can execute any operation supported by the database.

-When we enable access-control (which is described in Scylla’s documentation), there are two important changes to Scylla’s behavior:
+When we enable access-control (which is described in ScyllaDB’s documentation), there are two important changes to ScyllaDB’s behavior: